Kim Won-ho

+Kim Won-ho (Korean: 김원호; born 2 June 1999) is a South Korean badminton player.
+He was the silver medalists in the mixed doubles at the 2024 Summer Olympics and in the men's doubles at the 2022 Asian Games.
+He was part of Korea winning team at the 2017 Sudirman Cup.
+Kim reached a career-high as world number 1 in men's doubles with Seo Seung-jae and world number 3 in mixed doubles with Jeong Na-eun.

-Kim Won-ho (Hangul: 김원호; born 2 June 1999) is a South Korean badminton player.
-Kim who was educated at the Maewon High School, competed at the 2016 Asian Junior Championships, and won the silver medals in the mixed doubles and team event.
+Kim is the son of the Olympic gold medalist Gil Young-ah.
+When he was educated in the Maewon High School, he competed at the 2016 Asian Junior Championships, and won the silver medals in the mixed doubles and team event.
 He was also a bronze medalist at the 2017 World Junior Championships in the boys' doubles and team event.
-Kim is the son of the Olympic gold medalist Gil Young-ah.
 He was the youngest player from the Korean national team who competed at the 2017 Sudirman Cup.
 He played one match, in the opening tie with Russia in the round robin stage.
 In the final round, Korea won the title after beating China by the score of 3–2.
-He represented Korea in the 2018 Thomas Cup but lost the match against Indonesia and therefore eliminated in the quarterfinals.